wyomingof/wyomingof.github.io/_pages/about.md

 Contact
 =====
-You can reach me at lowecal [at] pdx.edu
+You can reach me at lowecal [at] pdx.edu or send me a message on X.